Sales Tax Holidays: Politically Expedient but Poor Tax Policy, 2018

 One retail establishment respondent in a 2015 survey of Massachusetts Retailers Association members said, “The sales tax holiday has created more problems than benefits for us.
 Business is nonexistent three weeks before and two weeks after.
 As a result, five weeks of business are crammed into two days, and the total amount of sales does not come close to five normal weeks of summer business.”

 Instability in tax law is costly to the economy not only because of complexity but also because it disrupts the plans and expectations of consumers and businesses.
 Not every state codifies its sales tax holiday in law; some instead pass a bill establishing it each year.
 Florida alternated from having a holiday, not having one, and now having one again.
 New York did the same.
 Even states that have codified them can suspend them.
-Washington, D.C.’s last-minute cancelation of its 2009 sales tax holiday created more costs and left everyone involved uncertain.
+Washington, D.C.’s last-minute cancellation of its 2009 sales tax holiday created more costs and left everyone involved uncertain.
 The sudden change meant businesses had to change their pricing systems and registers yet again.

 Lawmakers should avoid creating temporary tax laws like sales tax holidays.
 From the perspective of a business trying to operate at maximum efficiency, the extra administrative and labor costs associated with a sales tax holiday are an unjustifiable burden, considering the unlikelihood that sales tax holidays increase overall sales.
 Instead of creating a subset of tax laws that apply only temporarily and then creating ambiguity about whether those very laws will even be implemented on a year-to-year basis, lawmakers should focus on enacting real and permanent tax relief.

-Sales Tax Holidays Discriminate across Time
+Sales Tax Holidays Discriminate Across Time

 Sales tax holidays result in government influencing consumers to change when they purchase goods, but in some cases, it might not be wise for consumers to put off the tax-free purchases until the holiday.
 (For example, it may not be the best idea to wait until the weekend before school begins to buy school supplies.)
 For others, it might be wiser to wait until after the holiday.
 For example, scholars Richard Hawkins and John Mikesell describe a working-class family that puts off repairing its only car so that it can take advantage of the holiday, or a single, low-income mother who runs up her credit card during the August tax holiday to buy winter coats for her children.